johnfairh/Bebop/docs/jazzy.md

 More customization of bits of text on the page, check the help.

+### Page content ordering

+Defs are ordered by default in a logical style, restore the Jazzy style with `--topic-style source-order`.

 ### Themes

 Bebop has one HTML theme 'fw2020' with all kinds of features.
 The program